DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Trading partners.md

 The Trading partner provides a centralized location to manage all trading partners.
 - To create a new record, select **New**
 - Select the trading partner **Type**.
 Available options depends on licensing and enabled features.
-- Select the Trading partner **Company**
+- Select the Trading partner's **Company**
 -	Select the **Account number**.
-Only account numbers that are not assigned for the specified trading partner type are available.
+Only account numbers for the selected company that are not assigned for the specified trading partner type are available.
 -	Enter the **Trading partner GLN**.
 This value will be used in the Import-to-staging step to create the incoming staging against the correct Trading partner GLN and should thus be provided in the Inbound file.
 -	Select **Create**, then complete the remaining setup for the trading partner.